annix8/Custom-IoC-Container/README.md

-# CustomIoCContainer
+# Custom Inversion of Control Container
-Simple example of a custom IoC Container
+A simple example of how things work underneath IoC containers on a very basic level